 - INCOMPLETE nominations will not be reviewed.
 If the packet is missing one or more of the following documents it will be considered incomplete: nomination statement, candidate's resume, 4 letters of support, responses to essay questions 1 and 2.
 The chairperson will contact the nominee regarding the missing documentation to see if it was inadvertently omitted.

 - A confirmation of materials received will be sent to the nominator by email.

 Selection & Notification

 A panel of reviewers (delegates and a former SPY recipient) will read and rate the materials and determine the top candidate.
-All candidates and nominees will be informed of the outcome by letter.
+All candidates and nominators will be informed of the outcome by letter.
 At this time, committee ratings are due in mid-October 2014 and the award recipient will be notified by mid-November.
-The other candidates and nominators will be notified by December 1, 2014.
+The other candidates and nominators will be notified by December 1, 2015.

-The award ceremony and reception is tentatively scheduled for Wednesday, February 18, 2015 at the NASP Convention in Orlando, FL.
+The award ceremony and reception will be held at the NASP Convention in New Orleans, LA.
 Transportation to and from the convention as well as lodging and per diem for two nights is provided for the recipient.
 The basic convention fee (no extras) is also paid for the recipient.

 No advance public announcement or publicity (such as an article in the local newspaper or state association newsletter) should be made prior to the convention.
 You may tell colleagues, employers, friends and family.